huggingface/alignment-handbook/scripts/README.md

 We recommend benchmarking chat models on:

 * [MT-Bench](https://huggingface.co/spaces/lmsys/mt-bench): a multi-turn benchmark spanning 80 dialogues and 10 domains.
-* [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval): a single-turn benchmark which evaluates the helpfulness of chat and instruct models against `text-davinci-003`.
+* [AlpacaEval](https://github.com/tatsu-lab/alpaca_eval): a single-turn benchmark that evaluates the helpfulness of chat and instruct models against `text-davinci-003`.

 For both benchmarks, we have added support for the [Zephyr chat template](https://huggingface.co/alignment-handbook/zephyr-7b-sft-full/blob/ac6e600eefcce74f5e8bae1035d4f66019e93190/tokenizer_config.json#L30) (which is the default produced by our scripts), so you can evaluate models produced by our scripts as follows: